Hidden gems of Europe: 8 underrated European cities that offer authentic, intimate travel experiences.

-Be sure to try the local cuisine, which includes lots of fresh fish, buttery shortbread, and traditional Scottish whiskey.
+Be sure to try the local cuisine.
+That includes lots of fresh fish, buttery shortbread, and traditional Scottish whiskey.

 3. Cologne, Germany

-Spend your time visiting museums, drinking cheap German beer in the numerous pubs and restaurants, climbing the Cathedral’s 533 steps for a panoramic view, or walking along the riverfront parks.
+Spend your time visiting museums, drinking cheap German beer, climbing the Cathedral’s 533 steps for a panoramic view, or walking along the riverfront parks.

 4. Murcia, Spain